COPS-IITBHU/WebAR-Assignment2-imagetargets/README.md

 npm install
 cd ..
 ./serve/bin/serve -n -d examples/aframe/flyer/ -p 7777
 A QR code should appear in your command terminal (sometimes you have to resize the command terminal window for it to show properly).
+So far so good, if you get any errors in a section below I have written how to solve them.
+6. Now to establish a connection between the 8th wall project you just made and the web folder you downloaded...
+Go to your project at 8th wall, click over your project, click on settings on the left side (⚙️ Gear Emoji).. click on my app key and copy it... then in the web folder go to the directory ‘web/examples/aframe’, open the flyer example and click on index.html (use a text editor).
+On line 17, replace ‘XXXXX’ with the App Key that you copied.
+7. On your project of 8th wall, click on manage image targets...
+Go to ‘web/examples/aframe/flyer/targets’ and select ‘model-target.jpg’.
+Click on Upload.
+Finish by clicking on Save and tick load automatically.
+8. Now use your authorized phone, scan the code from your terminal  You might get a screen that says ‘Your connection is not private’.
+If so, click on Advanced at the bottom and then click on Proceed to http://192.168.43.198:7777.
+9. You will get the same result as this...